hjchanna/samba-poke/README.md

 # Samba-Poke
-Samba poke is used to test samba connections with Java.
-Samba-Poke can be used as follows.
+Samba poke is used to test samba connections *(smb://)* with Java.
+It will connect to a samba host which has passed as runtime arguments by using samba domain and credentials which are passed through same runtime arguments.
+Basic useage of samba-poke as follows.

 ````
 # download samba-poke